What is a forest school?

 These schools also have several other benefits.
 These include

-Below, check out our list of forest schools.
+On this page, check out our list of forest schools.
 Some of these schools specialize in outdoor or nature education.
 Others offer part-time nature programs or courses.
 Choose a school that's the right fit for your child and family.